ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/building_and_exporting.rst

 but the markup must be escaped to avoid being interpreted as XML markup.
 For example a link tag might look like: ``&lt;a href="my-web-page.html"&gt;``.

+Display plugins can have multiple *message_type* tags, which are used by RViz when you add a Display by selecting it's topic first.